isomerpages/ago-test/_careers/Scholarships.md

 </ul>
 <p><strong>Career, Training Opportunities &amp; Job Rotation</strong>
 </p>
-<p>Upon graduation, the scholars will embark on a rewarding career in public
+<p>AGO scholars will undergo internship with AGO during the period of study.
-sector auditing.
+Upon graduation, scholars will embark on a rewarding career in public sector auditing.
 Comprehensive training designed to develop individuals in maximising their potential will be provided.
 In addition, job rotation will be provided to allow exposure to different aspects of audit.</p>
 <p><strong>Student Exchange Programme</strong>
 </p>
 <p>We encourage our scholars to develop a broad perspective by participating